isomerpages/mlaw-corp/news/speeches/_posts/2025-08-29-post-SPS Eric Chua at the Seminar by SIMI & LawSoc.md

 ---
-title: Senior Parliamentary Secretary, Ministry of Law and Ministry of Social and Family Development Eric Chua ‘Walking the Line: Ethics, Advocacy and Integrity in Mediation Practice’ Seminar by the Singapore International Mediation Institute & The Law Society of Singapore
+title: "Senior Parliamentary Secretary, Ministry of Law and Ministry of Social and Family Development Eric Chua ‘Walking the Line: Ethics, Advocacy and Integrity in Mediation Practice’ Seminar by the Singapore International Mediation Institute & The Law Society of Singapore"
 permalink: /sps-eric-chua-at-the-walking-the-line-seminar-by-simi-lawsoc/
 date: 2025-08-29
 layout: post